-Sociology of Music, Sociology of Films, Music, Art, Film, TV and Media, Casting Couch
+Sociology of Music, Sociology of Films, Casting Couch

 The argument is made that these developments represent an advance on the tendency to limit sociological investigations of the arts to contextual or external factors.
 The New Sociology of Art is praised for framing questions about the aesthetic properties of art and artworks in a way that is compatible with social constructionsim. - The `New Sociology of Art': Putting Art Back into Social Science Approaches to the Arts - Eduardo de la Fuente - Monash University.

 Mobilization of the Arts - Joseph W.

 Ruane - Philadelphia College of Pharmacy and Science

 Sociologists have studied the world of art in identifying role differentiation (Parsons, 1951: 408-14), the deviance within jazz subcultures (Becker, 1963), the structures within which the artist survives (Crane, 1987), or the art world itself as the unit of analysis (Becker, 1982).
 Our interest will be an extension of the commercial elements surrounding art.